tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 ## Deployment wrap-up

 As the tutorial is very detailed, you may find it a bit hard to put the pieces together.
-Here's a quick wrap-up that may help you sort things up.
+Here's a quick wrap-up that may help you sort things out.

 - We created a unix user and granted him some privilege.
 - We set up PostgreSQL and configured our user to interact with it.